DavidBrxxwn/cxc_gamertag/README.md

 # cxc_gamertag

-The gamertag script shows players certain information about the char and is only for qb core at the moment.
-If you want it for another framework I need someone who has an esx or qbx server.
+he Gamertag Script displays certain character information and currently only works with QB Core.
+If you need it for another framework, I’ll need someone with an ESX or QBX server for testing.

+It uses the GTA V API Gamertag System [Docs](https://docs.fivem.net/docs/game-references/gamer-tags/) to display names above players' heads.

 [Image](https://cdn.discordapp.com/attachments/1336991511178379325/1336991511358738503/20250206093815_1.jpg?ex=67a5d1e0&is=67a48060&hm=a124da3e4753d9a0b10441ab60eaa6ba52a9719fcc52e540c7226c4a3a79f5bf&)